 The Vex Mythoclast, one of the most powerful exotic weapons in Destiny history, has finally returned to Destiny 2 in Season of the Splicer.
-Here’s how you can dive into the Vault of Glass and unlock this iconic fusion rifle.
+Here’s how you get the Vex Mythoclast in Destiny 2 by diving into the Vault of Glass.

 Throughout Destiny’s first year, there was one weapon that reigned supreme over all others.
 A weapon so rare that every Guardian was trying to track it down.
 An infamous weapon known as the Vex Mythoclast.

 This exotic fusion rifle was an absolute monster across both PVE and PVP.
 In just one or two rapid bursts, targets would be obliterated without time to react.
 Multiple nerfs and balance adjustments were required to scale the Mythoclast back, but its original power is still a terrifying memory for veteran Guardians.